taimur1871/inventory_boosted_trees/README.md

 # Inventory Boosted Trees

 Using customer shopping data to determine shopping trends.
 The data is highly imbalanced so an implementation of Boosted Trees was used to optimize random forest classification system.

+Observations:
+The difference between various types of trees is as follows